CheeGY/cheegy.github.io/_posts/2020-12-31-PyTorchColab.md

 val_dataloader = DataLoader(val_dataset, batch_size=32,shuffle=False)
 ```

-Another convenient thing about Colab and PyTorch is that this snippet above can be extracted directly into a Jupyter notebook of Colab and can be executed immediately.
+Another convenient thing about Colab and PyTorch is that any code snippet can be copied or extracted directly into a Jupyter notebook embedded in Colab and can be executed immediately.

 ----

 ## Model construction
-Next, we construct a 1-layer linear neural network as our model, using ReLU activation functions and the Sequential nn module in PyTorch.
+Next, we construct a simple 1-layer linear neural network as our model, using ReLU activation functions and the Sequential nn module in PyTorch.

 ```Python3
 D_in, D_out = 784, 10